Towards Monoidal Categorifications of Twisted Products of Flag Varieties: Introduction

 \section{Introduction}

 Cluster algebras, introduced by Fomin and Zelevinsky~\cite{fomin2002cluster}, play a central role in representation theory, Lie theory, and algebraic geometry.
-Broadly speaking, two fundamental problems drive the development of cluster algebra theory.
+Two closely related directions have motivated much of their development.

-The first problem is to identify algebraic varieties whose coordinate rings admit cluster algebra structures.
-Prominent examples include reduced double Bruhat cells, double Bott--Samelson cells, and braid varieties; see, for instance,~\cites{berenstein2005quantum, shen2021cluster, casals2025cluster, galashin2025braid}.
-In fact, all of these varieties arise as special cases of twisted products of flag varieties.
-The existence of cluster structures on twisted products of flag varieties was recently established in~\cite{bao2025upper}.
+The first direction is to identify algebraic varieties whose coordinate rings admit cluster algebra structures.
+Important examples include double Bruhat cells, double Bott--Samelson cells, and braid varieties; see, for instance, \cite{berenstein2005quantum, shen2021cluster, casals2025cluster, galashin2025braid}.
+These varieties can be uniformly realized as special cases of twisted products of flag varieties.
+Recently, Bao and Ye~\cite{bao2025upper} established cluster structures on such twisted products, building on M\'enard's work~\cite{menard2022cluster} on seeds arising from double Bott--Samelson cells.

-The second fundamental problem is to understand the structure of cluster monomials and, in particular, to determine whether they are contained in well-behaved bases of the corresponding coordinate rings.
-One of the main approaches to this problem is through categorification, which provides a conceptual explanation for positivity and basis phenomena.
-In particular, monoidal categorification has proved to be a powerful tool in this direction; see, for example,~\cites{kang2018monoidal, kashiwara2024monoidal, kashiwara2025monoidal}.

-Since twisted products of flag varieties contain a broad class of cluster varieties, their monoidal categorification provides a natural and powerful approach to addressing the second fundamental problem for braid varieties and double Bruhat cells.
-Motivated by the work of Kashiwara--Kim--Oh--Park~\cite{kashiwara2025monoidal}, we seek such a categorification within the module category of quantum affine algebras.
-More precisely, we aim to construct a monoidal subcategory $\mathscr{C}$ whose Grothendieck ring $K_0(\mathscr{C})$ is isomorphic to the coordinate ring of twisted products of flag varietiesafter localization at the frozen variables, and such that cluster monomials correspond to classes of simple objects in $\mathscr{C}$.
-Furthermore, the quantum Grothendieck ring of $\mathscr{C}$ is expected to yield a quantization of the coordinate ring of twisted products of flag varieties.

-The cluster structures on braid varieties have been established using geometric and combinatorial methods, such as divisor theory and Demazure-type constructions; see, for instance,~\cites{casals2025cluster, galashin2025braid}.
-However, the explicit description of cluster variables in these settings remains highly nontrivial.
-In~\cite{bao2025upper}, the cluster structure on twisted products of flag varieties is obtained via the approach developed in~\cite{menard2022cluster}.
-In particular, one can derive seeds for these cluster algebras from those associated with double Bott--Samelson cells.
-On the other hand, Kashiwara, Kim, Oh, and Park~\cite{kashiwara2025monoidal}, as well as Qin~\cite{qin2024analogs}, constructed a monoidal categorification $\mathscr{C}(b)$ of the coordinate ring of the double Bott--Samelson variety $\operatorname{Con}_b(\mathscr{A})$ associated with a braid group element $b$.
-This strongly suggests the existence of a monoidal subcategory of $\mathscr{C}(b)$ that categorifies the coordinate ring of twisted products of flag varieties.

-The goal of this paper is to construct such a monoidal category, together with a subalgebra of the bosonic extension algebra $\widehat{\mathcal{A}}$, that corresponds to twisted products of flag varieties.
-Our approach is motivated by the work of M\'enard~\cite{menard2022cluster} and the author’s previous results~\cite{bi2024monoidal}.